 It is easy to see how such a disparity in visitation could impact the franchise relationship and the development of both franchisee and franchisor businesses.
 Put differently, it is easy to see the role structure should play in ensuring a level of consistency in a field visit approach.
-Valuable field visits can then surely follow.
+Valuable field visits outcomes can then surely follow.

 Think about your franchise system and ensure that you have a baseline of consistent support all franchisees can expect.
 That’s not to suggest all franchisees receive exactly the same number per year.
-It may be that your visits vary by strata (e.g., tenure, type etc).
+It may be that your visits vary by franchisee segments (e.g., tenure, location type etc).
 Furthermore, there may also be circumstances (e.g., sickness, or financial distress) where more support is needed for an individual – and that is fine.

 About the Franchising Best Practice 500 Series